datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ### Name
 Enter any name that will help you recognize this data source within your query window.

-!!! info "Acceptable characters include"
+!!! info "Acceptable Characters Include"

     - lowercase alphanumeric characters
     - underscores

 ### API Key
 The API key is generated within your account page.
 The following steps will navigate you to its location.
-Once created, copy the key and enter it in the People Data Labs form.
+Once created, copy the key and enter it in the People Data Labs form under 'API Key'.

 !!! example "Steps for getting the API key"